Mika Pohjonen is represented by Rayfield Allied worldwide.

 Other past successes include Des Grieux Manon Lescaut at the Royal Opera of Sweden, Calaf in Malmö, Pinkerton at Vienna Volksoper, Enée Les Troyens in concert under the baton of Thomas Adès, and Alfred Die Fledermaus, also in Finland.

-Highly experienced on the concert stage, his repertoire includes the Requiems of Mozart and Verdi, Dvořák’s Stabat Mater, Mahler’s Das lied von der erde and Eighth Symphony, Beethoven’s Christ on the Mount of Olives, Bach’s St. Matthew Passion, Honegger’s Jeanne d’Arc, Rachmaninov’s The Bells, and Puccini’s Messa di Gloria all of which he sang with international orchestras.
+Highly experienced on the concert stage, his repertoire includes the Requiems of Mozart and Verdi, Dvořák’s Stabat Mater, Das lied von der erde in Pamplona and Barcelona, Mahler’s Eighth Symphony under the baton of Esa-Pekka Salonen in Helsinki and Stockholm, Beethoven’s Christ on the Mount of Olives, Bach’s St. Matthew Passion, Honegger’s Jeanne d’Arc, Rachmaninov’s The Bells, and Puccini’s Messa di Gloria all of which he sang with international orchestras.

 La Rondine, Finnish National Opera